The Devil's Wall: Act 2

 Jarek in pilgrim's garb rests in an old shepherd's hut – but it is Rarach in disguise.
 Jarek is hoping to pray, fast and make pilgrimage to fulfill his affection, but his passion for Katuška gnaws at him (Aria).
 In sleep Rarach makes him dream of Katuška (Aria).
 In the grand hall at the Rožmberk Castle, Michálek still cannot cope that he has missed the chance to become Vok's father-in-law (Aria).
 Katuška asks Beneš (Rarach in disguise) to arrange Vok to wed, so that she can take Jarek.
 Michálek asks the false Beneš for Vok to be betrothed, but with his daughter.
 Rarach makes Jarek appear, who falls into Katuška's arms, but the memory of the unfortunate oath returns.
 Vok appears to Jarek to welcome him back to his castle, but Záviš comes to announce with enthusiasm the arrival of Hedvika (Aria).
 Vok sings of his longing for youth and dreams of returning (Aria & Quintet).

 Hedvika enters, wearing the medallion left her mother, on which Vok instantly recognizes his unrequited love (Aria).
 Vok accepts her as his daughter, seeing in Hedvika's face her mother's (Duet).
 Vok feels his old love returned (Aria).
 However, Rarach and Beneš come to him and remind him of his pledge to enter the monastery where Beneš will be abbot, not to get married.
 So he cannot release Jarek from the oath (Trio).

 Vok summons his court and announces his intention to enter the monastery that evening.
 Everyone is angry at the hermit who instigated the idea and convinces Vok not to give up the blessing of love and service of his homeland.
-Vok relents and announces that a girl comes to the monastery that night for him for sincere love he will marry her (Finale).
+Vok relents and announces that if a girl comes to the monastery that night for him for sincere love, he will marry her (Finale).